Hashirnadeemkhan/Hashirnadeemkhan/README.md

 ## 💼 What I Do

-- **Agentic AI Development**: Learning to design AI agents using frameworks like OpenAI SDKs, LangChain, and Chainlit.
+- **Agentic AI Development**: Learning to design AI agents using frameworks like OpenAI SDKs,Streamlit and Chainlit.
 - **Web Development**: Build responsive web apps using Next.js, React.js, and MongoDb/posgreSQL.
 - **API Development**: Develop scalable APIs with FastAPI, integrating them with AI services.